litianchen1994/litianchen1994.github.io/index.md

 Here is **Tianchen Li (李天琛)**.

 I am a phD candidate majoring in **Energy Storage** at Singapore University of Technology and Design.
-I am extremely fortunate to be advised by [Hui Ying Yang](https://people.sutd.edu.sg/~yanghuiying) and about to join [Prof. Yayuan Liu's group](https://www.yayuanliu.com) soon as a postdoc.
+I am extremely fortunate to be advised by [Prof. Hui Ying Yang](https://people.sutd.edu.sg/~yanghuiying) and about to join [Prof. Yayuan Liu's group](https://www.yayuanliu.com) soon as a postdoc.
 Here is [my Resume](https://tianchenli.com/file/CV-TCLi.pdf).

 ## Research Interests